-6. The Language Lab and Cultural Center (LLCC)
+3. The Language Lab and Cultural Center (LLCC).

 - a.
 The LLCC, located in LRC 232B & C, is a valuable resource for developing foreign language proficiency and provides media resources as well as knowledgeable peer tutors for conversing in the target language. - b.
 The student needs to spend an extra 5 hours outside of class time in target language conversation and other activities as directed by the instructor.
-The LLCC deadlines are posted in the LLCC and on D2L c.
-The student must log in his or her LLCC hours and activities on VISION before the deadline.
+The LLCC deadlines are posted in the LLCC and on D2L.